s.

 • Development is ongoing

-• Skills can emerge at different times and in different ways
+• Skills emerge at different times and in different ways

-• The brain responds best to supportive, meaningful experiences
+• The brain responds best to meaningful, supportive experiences

-Neuroplasticity and autism therapy work together to support growth while honoring neurodiversity.
+Neuroplasticity and autism therapy work together to support growth while respecting neurodiversity.

 Why Neuroplasticity Matters in Autism Therapy

-Traditional approaches to autism therapy have often focused on external behavior alone.
-Neuroplasticity-based autism therapy looks deeper — at how the brain processes information, emotions, and relationships.
+Traditional approaches to autism therapy have often focused primarily on external behavior.
+Neuroplasticity-based autism therapy looks deeper—at how the brain processes information, emotions, and relationships.

 This matters because: